mjrolland/shared_docs/README.md

 ## Questions

-* discuss questions on the different docs
+* discuss NDVI questions on doc
+* multivariate models:
+  * check the model without exp results with litterature
+  * discuss NDVI (!= between univariate and multivariate)
   *

 ## To do

+* NDVI
+* DLNM